yccheok/UICollectionView-01/README.md

 For List layout and Compact list layout, we are using `UICollectionViewCompositionalLayout`.

 This able to "solve" the animation bug encountered in Master branch.
-However, it doesn't come with additional problem.
+However, it does come with additional problem.

 1. We have no idea how to hide the header in `UICollectionViewCompositionalLayout`.
 In `UICollectionViewFlowLayout`, we can hide the header using the following function.